-KINDERGARTEN ENRICHMENT ELECTIVES
+KINDERGARTEN / 1ST GRADE ENRICHMENT ELECTIVES

-- Physical Education with Stretch-n-Grow weekly - Music with Sheila's Musical Expression weekly - Spanish with Mrs. Sarah Mendez- weekly - Art and Gardening with Mrs. Sarah Mendez weekly
+- Physical Education with Stretch-n-Grow weekly ... - ◆ Music weekly ... implementation is on hold - ◆ Spanish weekly ... implementation is on hold - ◆ Art with Mrs. Sarah Mendez weekly ... implementation will begin during 1st semester

 DAILY ROUTINE

 In-line with the Montessori philosophy of a mixed age environment, Kindergarten students are integrated with Primary students in "The Suite" of CDSA.
 Students have freedom to explore by subject in the multi-room environment dedicated solely to their learning objectives.